Board of Trustees

 Clark is currently the Southern Utah Regional Vice President for Zions Bank, for which he has worked for more than 35 years.
 He has also been an active member of the St. George Rotary Club and was recognized as a Rotarian of the Year in 1998.
 In addition, Clark represented Utah's 74th District (Washington County) in the State House of Representatives from 2001-12.
 In 2006, he was elected to serve as majority leader and in November of 2008, he was voted Speaker of the House.

 A resident of Santa Clara, Clark and his wife and high school sweetheart, Nan Nielsen Clark, have four children and 10 grandchildren.
 He received his Bachelor’s of Science Degree from Brigham Young University where he played football under legendary coach LaVell Edwards.
 In addition, he also holds degrees from the National Commercial Lenders Graduate School and the Pacific Coast School of Banking.
-In 2010, Clark served as DSC’s 99th Commencement speaker and was awarded an honorary Doctorate of Humanities degree as part of the ceremony.
+In 2010, Clark served as DSU’s 99th Commencement speaker and was awarded an honorary Doctor of Humanities degree as part of the ceremony.

 Julie B. Beck